akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 Sender.send(message);
 ```

 Don't let confuse you because I used different namespaces when I did the tutorial.
-It's always a good practice when you want to set them back to the SomeCo originals.
+It's surely a good practice when you want to set them back to the SomeCo originals.
 The same is true for the package names.

-What is done here is rather simple.
+What's done here is rather simple.
 We create a JSON message depending on the state of the isActive Web Flag.
 For example:
 ```
 {
 	"alfrescoID":"8d03bfbc-ed24-4f96-8c4a-fc8f333b7b37",